act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 ## Background

+This rule is testing that the following 'object' attributes are followed:

-- Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.
+- The purpose is in the [accessible name][] but is not part of this rule and must be tested separately; and
-- When the object resource is not loaded the fallback content is rendered.
+- When the object resource is not loaded the fallback content is rendered; and
+- Valid `data` defines the [accessible name][] that is announced by the screen reader; and
-- The [accessible name][] announced by the screen reader is for an `object` with a valid `data` attribute and will depend on the role of the `data` attribute.
+- The [accessible name][] is defined depending on the role of the `data` attribute.

 ### Bibliography